vuejs/pinia/README.md

 - Light layer on top of Vue 💨 keep it under 1kg gzip
 - Only `state` and `getters` 👐 `patch` is the new _mutation_
 - Actions are just functions ⚗️ Group your business there
-- import what you need, let webpack code split 📦 And you won't need modules!
+- Import what you need, let webpack code split 📦 No need for dynamically registered modules
 - SSR support ⚙️
 - DevTools support 💻 Which is crucial to make this enjoyable